 Blue Shoes White is another testimony track describing God's transforming power.
 It has a rowdy, garage band quality.

 An abbreviated version of I've Searched All Around would later appear on In Another Land, and the production values on that version would do this great song proud.
 Here, it's another ragged recording.
 But the song is yet another classic.
 Who but Larry could pen lines like these:

 I've searched all around the world to find a grain of truth

 I've opened the mouth of love and found a wisdom tooth

-Drugs were quite specifically reference in Baby Out of Wedlock, and it happens again on No More L.S.D.
+Drugs were quite specifically referenced in Baby Out of Wedlock, and it happens again on No More L.S.D.
 For Me.
-Illegal, recreational drug use was central to the experience of the hippies, and Larry confronts it head on, but also offers hope through Jesus:
+Illegal, recreational drug use was central to the experience of the hippies, and Larry confronts it head on, but also offers hope through Jesus.

 No more L.S.D. for me

 And He saved my soul, made me whole and Heaven is my home